 The point is, be conservative.
 Don’t try to make it.
 If it comes down to trying, that there’s risk of not making it, don’t try.
 This goes for merely getting stuck in the sand.
 I just don’t take chances.
 Yet I did get stuck on a pass in Nevada for a night, after staying a night.
 But I had plenty of water and food.
 I was plenty warm.
 I didn’t have cell reception, so calling that tow truck meant going for a walk.

 Yeah, it’s kinda cool, the air is clear.
 You are walking on a road that is barely traveled in a state where the main east-west route is called the “loneliest road in America.”
 Hitching a ride is an existential thing out here.
 It’s a sort of standup comedy.
 The first guy who picked me up said he did so because he wanted to see what I was up to out here.
 Which reminds me, when you get really off grid, folks will stop as they go by just to make sure you’re ok.
 It’s kinda cool.
 That said, hitching a ride in Rachel for a few hours got me nothing except a chance to have an awesome grilled cheese.
 Thing is.
 If you go through Rachel, stop and get a grilled cheese, just do it.

-So no one picked me up in Rachel, and I gotta say it, if I were a woman I would have gotten help.
+So no one picked me up in Rachel!
 As is, a cool local drove me back to camp hours later and tried to jump start, to no avail.
 But that story for another time, the main thing, drive conservatively, which means nothing is scary about driving off grid, therefore there is no reason for concern about the vehicle.
 It’s simple, you need one.
 Some are better than others.
 Trucks rule.
 This is my opinion.